simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 * **File Size Limit**: The maximum file size of 4GB can be a limitation when dealing with large files, such as high-definition videos or disk images.
 * **Fragmentation**: FAT32 is prone to fragmentation, which can affect performance and file access speed.
-* **Lack of Security**: FAT32 does not support advanced security features like file permissions and encryption.
+* **Lack of Security**: FAT32 doesn't support advanced security features like file permissions and encryption.

 Overall, FAT32 is a versatile file system that offers compatibility, simplicity, and interoperability, but it may not be suitable for all use cases due to its limitations.